-A major problem here in the South East.
+Condensation on ductwork is a major problem here in the southeast.

-With the ever-increasing popularity of putting the air conditioning ducts outside the conditioned space; many contractors and homeowners in humid climates are now experiencing sweating ducts.
+With the ever-increasing popularity of putting the air conditioning ducts outside the conditioned space; many contractors and homeowners in humid climates are now experiencing ac vents and duct sweating.
 Most of these sweating ducts are carrying cool supply air, although sometimes return air ducts can sweat, especially if the house is kept very cold and the return ducts run through cool vented crawlspaces.

 Ducts sweat because the outside surfaces of the ducts are below the dew point of the air in their immediate surroundings.
 The primary ways to stop ducts from sweating is to raise the surface temperature of the ducts or to lower the dew point of the air surrounding the duct by some form of dehumidification.
 The dew point of air is the temperature at which the amount of water vapor in the air is the maximum amount the air can hold.
 The dew point is the same as air at 100% relative humidity.